 Babe Ruth hits 60 home runs in a single season and his record stands for the next 34 years.

 Penicillin is discovered by Alexander Fleming.

-U.S., Britain, Japan, France and Italy sign naval disarmament treaty (London Naval Treaty).
+The U.S., Britain, Japan, France, and Italy sign a naval disarmament treaty (London Naval Treaty).

 Pluto is discovered by astronomers.

 Francis Scott Key’s “The Star-Spangled Banner” becomes the national anthem.